Z-F-x/gnulinux-utils/README.md

 enter `cdw` in terminal to view and select logged file paths.
 Paths are logged automatically with `cd`

 ### 3. **ls_dynamic**
 Enter `cd` as you would normally.

+Expected result:
-Expected result: clear screen and displays the content of file with eza:
+clears screen and displays the content of file with eza:
 ![image](https://github.com/user-attachments/assets/94e0246a-297b-4199-834f-0b8f9838ffeb)